cusiman7/Static-Fire/README.md

 To discourage you I hid it from git.
 You can have it reappear in your working tree with.

-    git upate-index --skip-worktree config
+    git upate-index --no-skip-worktree config

-You can hide "config" with:
+You can hide "config" again with:

-    git update-index --no-skip-worktree config
+    git update-index --skip-worktree config